 The City of Gainesville also received a star from the Texas Comptroller’s Office in the area of Contracts and Procurement, which recognizes entities for their outstanding efforts in making their contracts, procurement, and bidding information readily available.

 View this page for more information on City of Gainesville Debt Obligations, including historical bond election information, outstanding debt, tax rates, issue-by-issue listings of debt obligation, and monthly investment portfolio reports.

-View the downloadable data for tax abatements, economic incentives and EDC 4B incentives (PDF).
+View the downloadable data for tax abatements, economic incentives and EDC 4B incentives (excel).

 View the Texas Comptroller of Public Accounts Economic Development Corporation Reports webpage and search tool.